pupilfirst/wd301-scripts/react-app-state/intro-to-context/README.md

 - The first property is called **Provider**.
 - And the second is called **Consumer**.

+You can do a `console.log(ThemeContext)` and see them in browser console.

 These are both React components.
 The **Consumer** is not used very often, so we're not going to worry about it too much.
 The **Provider** is a React component that we use to specify what data we are trying to share with the rest of our application.

 To render this **Provider** component somewhere inside of our application we would write out something like: